-The construction and geometric properties from this type were taken into the sketching process of Reader but without the monospaced grid.
-The proportions of the typeface were rebalanced to give it a neo-grotesque, 1960’s swiss style feel, but also referencing the symmetry and geometry of the bauhaus.
-Weight has also been added to the face, giving a subtle stress to the characters and allowing easy readability.
-The ends of every stem, originally rounded, have been cut off, replaced with horizontal and angled edges to allow for evenly spaced typesetting.
+The construction and geometric properties from this unknown type were taken into the sketching process of Reader whilst removing its monospaced containers.
+The overall proportions of the typeface were re-balanced, allowing it to shift into a neo-grotesque genre.
+Contrast has also been added to the face, giving a subtle stress to the characters and allowing easy readability.

 The name takes itself from the original reference of whom the letter is addressed to — Reader.